jadechun/Measuring_bacteria_doubling_time/README.md

-# Calulate bacteria doubling time
+# Calculate bacteria doubling time
 Calculate bacteria doubling time from growth curve using fitted curve of sigmoid function.
 For web based acesss, please [visit here](https://flask-double-time.herokuapp.com/index).
 The website might take a few minutes to load.
 No installation is required for web based access.

 ## Table of Contents